Aodhán Ó RíordáinQuestion:

 I thank the Minister.
 The previous Fine Gael-led Government laid the foundations for these primary health care centres in County Clare and I thank the Minister and the HSE for continuing that work.
 The Ennis site on Station Road is a really striking building and is a state-of-the-art facility.
 I have been in touch with the Minister, his officials and the HSE throughout its development.
 When is it expected that the doors will open in this facility?
 Will the Minister give some more detail on the Tulla Road site?
 I know the project is currently with An Bord Pleanála and that has been the position for quite a long number of months.
 Has the Minister any update on that?

 I do.
 Station Road in Ennis is under construction and planning permission has been sought to increase the floor area of the building to provide for additional services.
 A decision is awaited from An Bord Pleanála on this additional application.
-Subject to the decision, which we all hope will be in the affirmative while we obviously full respect the independence of the process, the timeframe for completion of the additional floor space can then be established.
+Subject to the decision, which we all hope will be in the affirmative while we obviously fully respect the independence of the process, the timeframe for completion of the additional floor space can then be established.
 In other words, we will not know until we get a ruling from An Bord Pleanála.

 It is anticipated that the primary care centre will be operational from mid-summer next year.
 The Tulla Road project in Ennis is delayed due to an ongoing planning matter.
 It is with An Bord Pleanála.
 The HSE continues to seek progress updates from the developer on this.

 Sixmilebridge is a really important project.
 It has met with some hitches and has been re-advertised.
 Can the Minister give a detailed explanation of the next steps and when we can expect movement on that site?
 Will he give more detail on the sites that are planned for Ennistymon and Kilrush?
 Kilrush has experienced a number of glitches over the years.
-I would appreciate an explanation and a path forward.
+I would appreciate an explanation on a path forward.

 With Ennistymon, a number of price proposals have been received and the HSE's estates division is engaging with the promoter of the top-ranked proposal.
 It is hoped that a firm proposal to meet HSE requirements can be agreed and progressed.
 On Kilrush, a review of the current facilities and the overall accommodation requirements for the area is due to be undertaken.
 We will seek a more detailed update as it comes in.
 In Sixmilebridge, an issue with the sale of the land at Ashview Drive halted the development.
 The HSE is currently reviewing expressions of interest from developers with a view to progressing the development as a matter of urgency.